FC Basel: Fans

-FC Basel is known for having a big and loyal local following.
-When polls are conducted about the most passionate club football fans("Muttenzerkurve"), FC Basel's fans usually make the top 200 if not top 100 in the world, resulting in what is by far the highest average attendance in Switzerland with around 30,000 fans attending every home game and with the new extension being built that number is expected to rise to around 40,000.
-The fans have also made themselves a name in numerous international matches in recent years.
+FC Basel has significant local support.
+According to polls ("Muttenzerkurve"), FC Basel's fans often rank in the top 100 in the world.
+Consequently, FC Basel has the highest average attendance in Switzerland with around 30,000 fans at every home game.
 World tennis legend Roger Federer is one of the club's most famous fans.

-In November 2010 their supporters caused the game against FC Luzern to be stopped after they threw hundreds of tennis balls onto the pitch.
-This was in protest at the kick off times being moved to accommodate a tennis tournament on the TV schedule.
+In November 2010, their supporters caused the game against FC Luzern to be stopped after they threw hundreds of tennis balls onto the pitch.
+This was in protest at the kickoff times being moved to accommodate a tennis tournament on television.

 Rivalry

-The city of Basel and the city of Zürich have a long-standing rivalry.
-Therefore, FCB's most traditional and fiercest rivals are Grasshopper Club Zürich and FC Zürich.
-In the past few seasons, the rivalry between FC Zürich and Basel has been fueled by Zürich's narrow league championship wins over Basel.
+Basel and Zürich have a long-standing rivalry.
+FCB's traditional and fiercest rivals are Grasshopper Club Zürich and FC Zürich.
+In the past four seasons, the rivalry between FC Zürich and Basel has been fueled by Zürich's league championships.
 Supporters from both sides have caused trouble in the past years, with the worst incident happening in May 2006.
 Basel had won the league in 2003–04 and 2004–05 and were set to make it three in a row if they won or drew against Zürich at home on the last day of the 2005–06 season.
 Zürich took the lead after a late goal from Iulian Filipescu and consequently won the match and the league.
 After the final whistle, players and fans from both teams started fighting on the pitch and in the stands.
-This incident has fueled hatred and bitterness between fans from FC Zürich and FC Basel.
-There is controversy about which rivalry is bigger, the one with Grasshopper or FC Zürich, but it usually depends on the success of these teams.
+This incident has fueled hatred and bitterness between fans from FC Zürich and FC Basel over the last two decades.
+In addition, Basel and the Grasshoppers regularly exchange players, while it is extremely rare to see transfers between Basel and FCZ.